Patron – School Collaboration

 Children experience optimal growth in a safe and nurturing environment with reasonable boundaries and engaged adults working together with a common purpose.
 Working together, we can do more for our children!

 Our school has an active parent-teacher association working cooperatively with the school to promote the interests of every child.
 Joining our PTA shows support for the organization and its work in our school.
 Joining does not require a huge commitment.
-Volunteering opportunities range from fairly simple things you can do at home to serve on the Board.
+Volunteering opportunities range from fairly simple things you can do at home to service on the Board.
 Get involved at a level that works for you and send a clear message to your child about how you value the education of every child in our school community.

 Every school in Utah has a School Community Council (SCC) comprised of elected patrons and school representatives.
 SCC’s meet a minimum of four times annually and meetings generally last less than an hour.
 Members learn more about the things we are doing in our school and why.
 They have a voice in site-based decisions and render valuable service by representing the interests and concerns of community stakeholders.
 SCC’s are responsible for developing Safe Access Plans, School Improvement Plans, Inclement Weather Plans, and Landtrust Plans.
 They oversee the use of Landtrust resources to support the growth of all students in our school.
 Reach out to the principal for more information if you are able/willing to serve in this capacity.